mattmc3/antidote/README.md

 PZ stores your plugins in your `$ZDOTDIR/plugins` directory.
 If you don's use `$ZDOTDIR`, then `~/.config/zsh/plugins` is used.

 But, if you prefer to store your plugins someplace else, you can always change the default plugin location.
 Do this by setting the `PZ_PLUGIN_HOME` variable in your `.zshrc` before sourcing PZ:

 ```shell
 # use a custom directory for pz plugins
 PZ_PLUGIN_HOME=~/.pzplugins
 ```

 Also note that it is recommended that you store PZ in the same place as your other plugins so that `pz pull` will update PZ.

 If you store your Zsh configuration in a [dotfiles][dotfiles] reporitory, it is recommended to add your preferred `$PZ_PLUGIN_HOME` to your `.gitignore` file.

 ### Git URL

-Don't prefer to default to GitHub.com for your plugins?
+Don't want to use GitHub.com for your plugins?
 Feel free to change the default git URL with this `zstyle` in your `.zshrc`:

 ```shell
 # bitbucket.org or gitlab.com or really any git service